rbalazs89/AdventOfCode/README.md

 # advent of code
-This repository contains my solutions for the advent of code puzzles.
+This repository contains my solutions to the advent of code puzzles.

 # Advent of Code 2025